 3. Use Headings Correctly

-Many people don’t read every line in a blog post.
+Most readers don’t read every line in a blog post.
 Instead, they just scan the headings to determine whether a text is worth reading in its entirety.
 Unsurprisingly, Google has picked up on this.
-According to the people behind the Yoast plugin, Google uses text structure as an important factor when it comes to determining rankings.
-This is where headings come in.

-Headings provide structure and enable people, as well as Google, to quickly determine what your text is about.
 When you write your blog posts in WordPress, don’t just use a larger font but remember to use actual headings.
 Only the title should be H1, and each subsequent heading should be either H2 or H3.

 When using headings, don’t make them overly creative.
 Instead, approach them as an opportunity to steer Google’s interpretation of your article in the direction you want.